Types of Origami Paper

-comes in many grades, types, and sizes.
+Origami paper comes in many grades, types, and sizes.
 They are usually square in shape, though some are circular or rectangular.
 The most common type is colored on one side and white on the bottom size.
 This type of paper can be found in office supply stores, arts & crafts stores, and on the internet.
-Click here to see a list of affordable origami paper
+Click here to see a list of colorful origami paper

-has one color on the top, and another color on the bottom.
+Double-sided origami paper or duo paper has one color on the top and another color on the bottom.
 This type of paper is great for models where both sides of the paper will be visible, for example the strawberry (by Rae Cooker).
 Duo paper is a little more rare but can be easily purchased from OrigamiUSA and other online stores.
-Click here to see a list of double sided origami paper
+Click here to see a list of double sided origami paper.

-Really big paper: The biggest origami paper we found was from Paper Jade (31” x 22”).
+Really big paper: The biggest origami paper we found was from Paper Jade (approx 14" squares).
 If you need even bigger paper, try buying a roll of wrapping paper and cutting it to size with a cutting tool.
-When it comes to gift wrap paper, your choices expand tremendously.
-You can even get holographic paper!
+When it comes to gift wrap paper, your choices expand tremendously and includes holographic paper.
+See origami-style wrapping paper.

 Really small paper: are great for making origami models for greeting cards and origami jewelry.
 See this tiny flapping bird; talk about a challenge!
-Click here to see a stack of (1” x 1”) mini origami paper.
+Click here to see a mini origami paper some come as small as 1" x 1" squares.

 Things to Consider about Origami Paper